About....My Story

 But I continued to engage in self sabotage.

-I developed an eating disorder, and was suspended from high school for showing up drunk at the homecoming dance when I was the homecoming queen.
+I developed an eating disorder, and was suspended from high school for showing up drunk and high on mushrooms at the homecoming dance when I was the homecoming queen.

 Smiling through the pain.